seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

 ```./create_users.sh <path-to-username-file>```
 or
 ```bash create_users.sh <path-to-username-file>```.
 You must be a root user or someone with root user privileges.
+Consequently, if you are not running as a root user, you must use "sudo", and that is if you are a "sudoer": ```sudo bash create_users.sh <path-to-username-file>```.

 Example of input file content:
 ```